 We just installed a herringbone wood floor in white oak, and although it was a small headache, they changed the look of the house… and they are worth, every, penny!
-They are still unfinished in these photos.
+I’m sharing both finished and unfinished floors in these photos.

 Herringbone floors are trending on the home design scene in a major way.
 They evoke feelings of luxury and a custom touch.
 Walk through a few construction or remodeling projects and you’ll see gorgeous parquet wood floors are a resurgent trend!